bynnchapu/ecs-register-route53/README.md

 ecs-register-route53
 ====================

-This image to used for public IP of the task to Route53.
+This image get PublicIP of the ECS task and update the IP address to specified DNS record on the rotue53.